 A Guide to Spanish Taxation

-Let’s start with the basics, shall we?
+Let’s start with the basics.
 One of the first things to note is that taxation in Spain affects not only residents but also non-residents.
-The most classic example of taxation of non-residents is that on income from rental properties that one owns in Spain.
+The most classic example is tax on rental income from property one owns in Spain.
 Another point of confusion is how to determine whether you’re actually a resident or not for tax purposes.

 Click here to get in touch with my tax advisors